Abderrahman-byte/passmg/README.md

 * TODO :

-[] Check if database exists otherwise initialize db.
+- [x] Check if database exists otherwise initialize it.
-[] Create new users.
+- [ ] Create new users.
-[] Authentication.
+- [ ] Authentication.
-[] CRUD passwords if authenticated
+- [ ] CRUD passwords if authenticated
-[] Encrypt/Decrypt user's passwords using his master password.
+- [ ] Encrypt/Decrypt user's passwords using his master password.